geoffxiao/Phase-Field-Modeling/README.md

 Phase Field Modeling of Ferroelectrics using the Time-Dependent Landau-Ginzburg Equation

+See flowchart.ppt for a high level overview of the program/math.

 See README for detailed derivation and implementation details.
 README also contains validation tests

 See (100) for a phase field model for thin films grown on (100) oriented substrates